Changes the type of an expression.

 change when casting a larger integral type to a smaller integral type,

-including in the case of casting from char
+including in the case of casting from char to byte,

 where the result may be negative despite no possible char